 For the frail elderly, even mundane body functions such as swallowing can be a challenge.
 Conditions from advanced Alzheimer’s disease to complications from stroke often make eating, drinking and even breathing difficult for nursing home residents, putting them at an elevated risk for choking and asphyxiation.
 Nursing homes have a responsibility to supervise and assist residents with swallowing disorders to reduce this risk.
 Unfortunately, instances of choking in nursing homes remain an all too common cause of injury and death among the elderly.
+This is where a Chicago wrongful death lawyer can help.

 Each year, more than 500 individuals over the age of 65 die due to choking in nursing homes and other long-term care facilities, according to the CDC.
 Because choking cuts off the supply of oxygen to the brain, even brief choking incidents can result in significant brain damage or death.
 When families make the hard decision to place an elderly loved one in a nursing home, they trust that nursing home staff will do everything within their power to keep their family member safe.
 Nursing homes that fail to take adequate steps to monitor residents at high risk for choking can be held liable for nursing home neglect.